Agriculture in Sri Lanka: Rice cultivation in Sri Lanka

 The beginning of paddy cultivation in Sri Lanka dates back in history between 3,000 years and the 3rd century B.C.
 Mostly paddy field-based rivers or water resources.
-The governing Royal minds of Sri Lanka saw the enriching importance of rice cultivation which provoked them to build tanks of extraordinary size and numbers to irrigate the mass-scale rice production.
-At present much of the human and animal labour is replaced with technology, adding a greater deal of efficiency to the production process.

 Present-day rice production is one of the main crops and staple foods in Sri Lanka.
 Rice is the staple food of 21 million Sri Lankans and is the livelihood of more than 2 million farmers.
-More than 30 percent of the total labour force is directly or indirectly involved in the rice sector.
+More than 30 per cent of the total labour force is directly or indirectly involved in the rice sector.
 The annual per capita consumption of rice was around 92 kg in 1998.
-In the 1990s total production was near 3 million metric tonnes of rough rice (paddy), which is about 60 percent of the national requirement (2013).
+In the 1990s total production was near 3 million metric tonnes of rough rice (paddy), which is about 60 per cent of the national requirement (2013).
 Sri Lanka needs about 3–4 million metric tonnes annually.
 Today 30–40% of rice is imported from India.
 Because Sri Lankan farmers left farming.
 It cultivates mostly the North Central and East provinces of Sri Lanka.
 The seasons are called the Maha season and the Yala season.
 Maha Season starts in September and ends in March.
 Yala season starts in May and ends in August.
-Yala season is the main and most important paddy season.
+Maha season is the main and most important paddy season.